Skip to main content

 Connect to a route

-The response streams AG-UI SSE.
-Pair it with useChat({ api: "/api/ag-ui" }) in browser UI code.
-If the route returns Agent not found, ensure the agent file is in agents/ and its id matches the value passed to createAgUiHandler().
+Expose a registered agent through createAgUiHandler() when a browser or external client needs AG-UI streaming.
+Use Create agent for the copyable quick-start route.
+Use Chat UI to pair that route with useChat().
+If a route returns Agent not found, ensure the agent file is in agents/ and its id matches the value passed to createAgUiHandler().

 Non-streaming response